Internships at Wilderness Inquiry

 We do not require interns to have certifications in order to be considered for an internship, however it is highly recommended that you work towards having the required trail staff certifications.
 You must be current with these certs before you are eligible to be trail staff.
 Click here for more information.

 The following intern positions are currently available at Wilderness Inquiry:

-- Wilderness Inquiry led trip to Costa Rica or Kenya
+- Wilderness Inquiry led trips to Costa Rica, Belize, Kilimanjaro or Kenya

 - Program Development class taught at WI

 - Directed study at an organization like WI or the National Park Service

 - Outdoor Leadership class taught at WI’s Apostle Islands Base Camp